Your IP:Unknown

 But keep in mind that this VPN data cap is not related to the cellular data limit determined by your mobile provider.
 Whether your VPN provider caps your data or not, you will still have the data cap set by your mobile provider, unless you have unlimited mobile data.

-VPN data usage: Does a VPN use more data?
+Does using a VPN use more data?

 Yes, using a VPN increases your data usage due to encryption overhead.
 When your encrypted data is sent through a VPN tunnel, a small amount of extra data is added to each packet — that’s the overhead that increases your data consumption.

 This increase in data usage is typically minimal.
 Depending on the protocol you’re using, your overall data consumption might increase by 5-15%.
-So stay mindful about this increase if your mobile data is limited and expensive.

 Which VPN protocol is best for mobile data?